Semitoric families: Preliminaries on integrable and semitoric systems

 where $d\alpha=\om$ in a neighborhood of $F^{-1}(c)$ and $\{\gamma_c^1,\ldots, \gamma_c^n\}$ is any basis of $H^1(F^{-1}(c))$.
 This is well-known for regular points~\cite[Remark 3.38]{VNSepe}, and can be extended to a neighborhood of a singular points with elliptic and regular components as well~\cite{miranda-zung}. \end{rmk}

 \begin{rmk} Note that the Williamson type of a singular point can be described independently of the normal form theorem, via the classification of Cartan subalgebras of $\mathfrak{sp}(2n,\R)$ \cite{Wil}.
-We only chose this order for exposition purposes. \end{rmk}
+We only chose this order for exposition purposes.
+Note also that the description of singular points of a Hamiltonian invariant under the action of a compact Lie group has been studied, see for instance~\cite{MonRobSte}, leading to an equivariant version of Williamson's classification~\cite{MelDel93}.
+It is important to note that the Darboux theorem does not hold in this equivariant setting, since in this case there may not be a unique canonical symplectic form, as explained in~\cite{MelDel92}. \end{rmk}